mbknor/mbknor-jackson-jsonSchema/README.md

 **Currently missing**

-* Good tests
 * Lot of javax.validation-API support
-* Some jackson-/jsonSchema-features (Stuff we're not using)

 I would really appreciate it if other developers wanted to start using and contributing improvements and features.